| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 a few drink fuddled minds.
 The ladies provided an excellent snack supper

+and a raffle raised some £250 for Branch funds.
 A local press photographer in the village was surprised to see a rat

 attacking a mallard duck by the village pond and promptly recorded the